Radar picket: United Kingdom

+British coastal radar

+In the 1950s the Chain Home sites were either retired or converted into the ROTOR network, and then into the Linesman/Mediator network starting in the mid-1960s.

+British aircraft direction ships

 The British Royal Navy constructed or converted two types of dedicated aircraft direction ships in the late 1950s and early 1960s.
 Four World War II Battle-class destroyers and four Weapon-class destroyers were converted 1959–1962 as Fast Air Detection Escorts to accompany fast carrier groups.
 Also, four Type 61 Salisbury-class frigates were commissioned 1957–1960 to accompany slow carrier or amphibious groups.
 However, the aircraft direction function was short-lived.
 With the mid-1960s decision to phase out the fast carriers, the Battle-class ships were placed in reserve 1966–1968 and were scrapped or converted to non-combat roles by 1974.
-The Salisbury-class were relegated to non-combat roles or sold by the end of 1978.
+The Salisbury class were relegated to non-combat roles or sold by the end of 1978.

+During the Falklands War the Royal Navy suffered from the lack of airborne early warning and used Type 42 destroyers as long-range radar and medium-high altitude missile pickets far from the British carriers.

+British AEW

+The Royal Navy began to operate the AEW version of the Douglas Skyraider in 1951.
+A more capable aircraft was desired, and the Fairey Gannet AEW.3 was the winner of a competition to replace the Skyraiders.
+Using the same AN/APS-20 radar as the Skyraiders, the Gannets entered service in 1960 and remained until the last full deck carrier was retired in 1978.

+In anticipation of the retirement of the Gannets, in 1972 the RAF converted 12 Avro Shackleton maritime patrol aircraft to an AEW configuration by adding the AN/APS-20 radar to the underside of the aircraft; the last of these were retired in 1991.